luciaschmidtsantiago/MARISMa/README.md

 # MARISMa

 MARISMa is a pipeline for cleaning, organizing, labeling, and analyzing MALDI-TOF mass spectrometry data for microbial identification and antimicrobial resistance (AMR) research.
-The project includes scripts for data cleaning, quality checking, statistics generation, AMR label matching, anonymization, and visualization.
+The project includes scripts for data cleaning, quality checking, statistics generation, AMR label matching, and a demonstration use case to facilitate immediate use and reproducibility.

 ---